learningequality/kolibri-docs/docs/faq.rst

 How much does Kolibri cost to install?
 --------------------------------------

-Kolibri is `free and open source <https://www.fsf.org/about/what-is-free-software>`_ software!
+Kolibri is `free and open-source <https://www.fsf.org/about/what-is-free-software>`_ software!

 Do I need the internet to run Kolibri?